wileyj/devnet/README.md

 ### Logs
 `docker logs -f <service>` will work, along with some defined Makefile targets

-**Important:** Logs persist through reboots but are lost when the network is stopped.
-Perform these operations before running `make down` to preserve log data.

 #### Store logs from all services under the current chainstate folder
 ```sh